Here are five things you should commit to doing this year powered by our productivity and design PowerPoint add-in BrightSlide!

-At a basic level, morph recognises common objects that appear across multiple slides and animates them to create lovely, smooth transitions like this:
+At a basic level, this feature recognises common objects that appear across multiple slides and animates them to create lovely, smooth transitions like this:

 The difficulty of morphing multiple objects

 Morph is especially helpful if you want to animate multiple objects across multiple slides; it saves you having to animate each object individually.
-But sometimes PowerPoint isn’t that great at recognising which object is which when you morph it – particularly if you have several of the same type of object (e.g. multiple rectangles).
+But sometimes PowerPoint isn’t that great at recognising which object is which – particularly if you have several of the same type of object (e.g. multiple rectangles).

 In the image below we have three slides with different arrangements of the same shapes.
 Let’s say we want to move the shapes on Slide 1 to the formation on Slide 3, via the formation on Slide 2.